-Susan Shelton enters her third season as Shawnee State’s Volleyball Head Coach in the fall of 2013.
+Susan Shelton recently completed her third season as Shawnee State’s volleyball head coach in the fall of 2013.
 Prior to being named head coach, Shelton also served as an assistant coach with the Bears and helped lead the team to Mid-South Conference regular season and tournament championships which resulted in an appearance at the NAIA national tournament in Sioux City, Iowa.

-After reloading from the graduation losses of the SSU teams that went to the NAIA Championships for three straight seasons (2008-10), Shelton led the Bears to the third-largest single season turnaround in victories during the 2012 season, guiding the Bears to 22 wins – an 11-win improvement from the previous season.
+After reloading from the graduation losses of the SSU teams that went to the NAIA Championships for three straight seasons (2008-10), Shelton led the Bears to the third-largest single season turnaround in victories during the 2012 season, guiding the Bears to 22 wins.
+This was an 11-win improvement from the previous season.
 She backed that up in 2013 with another winning record as she reached the 50-win mark for her career.
 In 2014, Shelton coached the Bears to at least a .500 mark in conference play for the third year in a row.